 - This child is very visually impaired yet pictures are used??

-- The child, if they can locate items, can only tolerate looking at one 3 dimensional item at a time, yet they are presented with a HUGE amount of symbols on a communication system.
+- The child, if they can locate items, can only tolerate looking at a 3 dimensional item one at a time, yet they are presented with a HUGE amount of symbols on a communication system.

 - The child can only look at items that move yet symbols are presented as stable items??

 - The child is constantly told to “look” using central vision, yet it is their peripheral vision which is the most functional.

 - The child is presented with 2 dimensional pictures the represent part of an object (which they can’t recognize in 3 dimensions!).
 I had to struggle with this one below.

 Teachers of students with visual impairments who understand CVI and how to assess CVI must work hard to help teams understand this disconnect.
 Without the vital information gained from the CVI assessment of functional vision, the communication device materials and other 2D learning materials are inaccessible.
 Would we ever do this to a child with an ocular impairment??
 I don’t think so!

 We all pick up books based on our preferences for topics.
 Why should our children with CVI be any different?
 Parents have a wealth of information about what their children’s passions.
 These are the favorite and visually familiar things we should build our literacy materials around for our children.

 My student is fascinated by cell phones.
 I grabbed a Google image of a cell phone (actual size) and chose a fairly complex book.
 I applied Velcro to the back of the cell phone image and to multiple places on each page.